-A limited liability company pays corporate tax at the rate of 22 per cent on the company's profit for the year.
-In a limited liability company, profits are distributed to the shareholders through dividends.
+A limited company pays corporate tax at the rate of 22 per cent on the company's profit for the year.
+In a limited company, profits are distributed to the shareholders through dividends.
 Dividends are taxed in shareholders' tax returns as income from capital.
 Special rules apply to close companies (which most limited liability companies are).

 Shareholders who work in the company are employed and their salary is taxed in the same way as for employees with no shares.